Focus movie: Will Smith has third weakest weekend box office debut of his career

 According to box office tracking, as late as a couple of days ago Warner Bros.’ modestly budgeted Focus was expected to take in between $22–$24 million.
 Barring a miracle akin to a sudden halt to rising ocean temperatures (pardon the hyperbole), that’s not about to happen.

 Now, before I proceed: “modestly budgeted”?
 Well, for a Will Smith movie, $50 million – after rebates and not including marketing and distribution expenses – is sort of equivalent to a Kelly Reichardt-sized production.
-For instance, M. Night Shyamalan’s After Earth cost a reported $130-$150 million, Men in Black 3 $225 million, and Hancock and I Am Legend $150 million each.
+For instance, M. Night Shyamalan’s After Earth cost a reported $130–$150 million, Men in Black 3 $225 million, and the mega-hit I Am Legend and the even bigger mega-hit Hancock cost $150 million each.

 No. 1 movie with less than $20 million opening weekend take?